cjhillbrand/websocket-sandbox/README.md

     6. Copy and paste the code for each function (located in the table above) into the editor.
 Click **Save** in the top right corner when finished.
         * Take some time and read over the code for each function.
 They either perform some action to DynamoDB or send a message via the websocket.
 Moving forward this fundamental understanding of the code helps understand how our chatroom deals with the information given to it.

         *Note: The code for each function is made to handle this lab and the extended lab.
-There is a comment in each .js file that says **This is the beginning of the code for the extended lab.** Feel free to continue reading but is only neccessary for the extended lab.*
+There is a comment in each .js file that says **This is the beginning of the code for the extended lab.** Feel free to continue reading but is only neccessary for the extended lab.
+Make sure to copy and paste ALL OF THE CODE IN THE FILE*
     7. Set up your environment variable:
         1. Scroll past the code editor to the **Environment Variables** panel.
         2. For **Key**, put **TABLE_CR**